akshell/docs/ref/core/misc.rst

 .. function:: readCode([appName,] path)

    Return contents of a code file as a ``string``.
-If *appName* is a name of the executing application search for a file in the executing code base; otherwise search for it in the release code base of the specified application.
-If *appName* is omitted it defaults to the name of the executing application. *path* separator is the slash (``'/'``).
+If *appName* is a name of the executing application, search for a file in the executing code base; otherwise search for it in the release code base of the specified application.
+If *appName* is omitted, it defaults to the name of the executing application. *path* separator is the slash (``'/'``).